wp-plugins/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.3.2 - June xx, 2014 =
+= 4.3.2 - July 15, 2014 =
-* Updated Video.js to version 4.6.3
+* Updated Video.js to version 4.6.4
-* Added Spanish, French, and Belgian translations.
+* Added Spanish, French, and Bulgarian translations.
+* Added ability to send advanced configuration attributes to JW Player.
+Any attributes added to the [KGVID] shortcode will be passed on without change.
 * Added multisite option to restrict FFMPEG settings access to super admins only.
 * Added better error reporting when FFMPEG isn't executing.
 * Added subtitles/captions fields to "Embed Video from URL" tab.